Joldare/Quin-McCluskey/README.md

 # Quin-McCluskey
 A Javascript Implementation of Quin McCluskey method used for minimization of Boolean functions.

-Just Open the html file ina browser and enjoy working with it :)
+Just Open the html file with a browser and enjoy working with it :)